liv7c/fzf-git-tutorial/README.md

 Learn to build Git helpers with fzf and Bash from scratch.

-This repository contains the code examples from the blog post ["The joy of fzf: building Git helpers with Bash"](https://oliviac.dev/blog/fzf-bash-git-helpers).
+This repository contains the code examples from the blog post: [**Build Git helpers from scratch with Bash and fzf**](https://oliviac.dev/blog/build-git-helpers-bash-fzf).

 ## What you'll learn

-- How to combine fzf with Git commands
+- How to combine `fzf` with Git commands
-- Writing Bash functions along with some Bash scripting tips
+- Writing Bash functions (with some scripting tips)
 - Building interactive branch switchers
-- Creating safe deletion helpers with confirmations
+- Creating safe deletion helpers with confirmation
-- Making commit selection tools for rebasing
+- Making a commit selection tool for rebasing

 ## Quick start